slazav/graphene/Readme.md

 the root database folder.
 - Linebreaks in text databases.
 You can put linebreaks in text database using the command line interface.
 In interactive mode it is not possible, because line breaks always mean starting of a new command.
-On output line breaks are always converted to spaces.

 ###  Performance